 Plus, it does cool things.
 You can deploy your app to web by checking a box in the deployment pipeline, and it just works.

-You can put your apps up and get 500 minutes of free build time, and their standard build pipeline will run tests on your Flutter app.
+You can put your apps up for free, and their standard build pipeline will run tests on your Flutter app.
 If the tests fail, your app won't deploy to the stores.
 If they pass, you can configure it to only deploy to your pre-approved list of testers.
 Neat, huh?

 >> Read more about getting started with Codemagic CI/CD for Flutter